 Omar Alfredo Rodríguez-López is an American guitarist, songwriter, producer, and filmmaker.
-Furthermore, he’s the guitarist and the bandleader of The Mars Volta from 2001 until their breakup in 2012.
+Furthermore, he’s also the guitarist and the bandleader of The Mars Volta from 2001 until their breakup in 2012.

 Memphis Slim – 9/3/1915

 Memphis Slim is a legendary guitarist who combines elements from both Texas and Chicago blues.
-Having a style that’s unique and fierce with a “heavy hand attack.”
-This multi-talented musician has over 500 recordings, including the blues classic “Every day I Have the Blues.”
+With a style that’s unique and fierce with a heavy hand attack, this multi-talented musician has over 500 recordings.
+Including the blues classic “Every day I Have the Blues.”

-In addition to this, his masterful guitar playing, soulful vocals, lively showmanship, and songwriting prowess influences both blues and rock musicians.
+In addition to his masterful guitar playing, soulful vocals, lively showmanship, and songwriting prowess.
+Influencing both blues and rock musicians.
 With such songs as “Hide Away” and “Have You Ever Loved a Woman.”

 Freddie King – 9/3/34